Ryan here. Back with my weekly top 5. This week’s top 5 is “Top 5 ‘How were these movies PG?’ movies of the 80s.”

 Why Big you may ask?
 Well, this movie didn’t originally enter my mind until I saw it the other day, as it had been a while.
 The movie is a great film and a great family movie . . . but something about that scene where Billy is yelling at Josh and says “Who the F**K do you think you are?!” blew me away.
 I like a good F-bomb as much as the next guy, but in Big?
 Really?
 It is probably good though, that the movie wasn’t made 20 years later because Josh today would probably respond with “Who am I?
 I am Tom Freaking Hanks.
 I’ve won Academy Awards and am one of the most successful actors in history you red headed bee-otch!” . . . or something like that.

 When, as a child, you go to see a PG movie, it really should be a good experience.
 It should be nice and memorable.
 It typically should not scare the Holy Hell out of you.
 Well, Poltergeist haunted me and haunted me hard.
 I was 6 when it came to video and we watched it at my house, and wow, that never should have happened.
 A boy almost gets eaten by a terrorizing tree?
 Or that same boy nearly gets choked out by a clown doll?
-Or maybe when the dad starts peeling his skin off when looking in the mirror?
+Or maybe when the guy starts peeling his skin off when looking in the mirror?
+And, if all that weren’t enough, the parents spark up a doob on screen.
 For me,” PG” didn’t mean “Parental Guidance.”
 It meant “Peed Garanimals.”
 Hey, my Underoos were in the wash!